najamsk/blog/README.md

 ```

 ### TODO:
-- remove tina cms thing or fix the css style in production
+- [x] remove tina cms thing or fix the css style in production
+- [ ] add serach to blog
+- [ ] add search to posts page that show list style